mrInvincible29/sonnar-import-fix/README.md

 An automated, production-ready solution to fix the infamous Sonarr import scoring issue where releases are grabbed with higher scores (using complete metadata) but fail to import due to lower scores (using filename only).

+## ⚠️ Compatibility Notice

+**Version 2.2.0+ requires Sonarr v4 or later**

+Previous versions incorrectly expected an "ImportFailed" webhook event that doesn't exist in Sonarr.
+You MUST enable "On Manual Interaction Required" in your Sonarr webhook settings for stuck import detection to work.

+If you're using an older version of Sonarr, please use v2.1.x releases.

 ## The Problem

 Sonarr has a scoring discrepancy between grab and import: